do something

 [1] 0.0000000 0.6931472 1.0986123 1.3862944 1.6094379 1.7917595 1.9459101

-See also apply()
+See also apply() from last week

 We'll come back to this in great detail later